nyu-pl-fa18/class07/README.md

 * function calls use call-by-value semantics (call-by-name can be simulated using closures)
 * automated memory management via garbage collection
-* strong and static typing
+* strong static typing
 * powerful type system
-  * parametric polymorphism (somewhat like generics)
+  * parametric polymorphism (similar to generics)
   * structural equivalence of types
-  * all with automated static type inference!
+  * all of this with automated static type inference!
 * advanced module system with higher-order modules (*functors*)
 * exceptions
 * miscellaneous features: